 When did “We’re Not Last!” become something to be proud of?

 Unable to claim reliability in any absolute sense didn’t stop the Blue Oval flacks from beating their drums.
 Ford chose the comparative route by relating themselves to the brands that dominated the bottom half of the rankings.
-This is the marketing department’s way of avoiding the real issue, which is Ford’s reliability, according to these data, stinks.
+This is the marketing department’s way of avoiding the real issue, which is Ford’s lack of reliability.
 The honest story is that Ford is only microscopically not as bad as Dodge.
-But public relations people and publicists never cite real data unless it suits them.
+But public relations people and publicists never cite real data unless it suits their purposes.
+This is a fine example of why marketing departments should not be in charge of research departments.
+Marketers want to make claims; researchers want the facts.

 How could Toyota be 22 spots above Mercedes-Benz?

 What else did U.S. carmakers say?

-GM said it will use the magazine’s survey data to “better understand our performance and where we can improve.”
+GM said it will use the magazine’s 300,000 surveys to “better understand our performance and where we can improve.”
 Ford said they will review the ratings as they work to improve quality.

 What kinds of research are GM and Ford paying their suppliers for if they don’t know about these problems until an independent organization publishes them?
-The most common kind sold today – the kind that makes them happy because it tells them what they want to hear rather than what they need to know.
+The most common kind of research sold today is the kind that makes executives happy because it tells them what they want to hear rather than what they need to know.

 USSR Finishes in Second Place in Track Meet; USA Finishes One Spot Out of Last Place